IDPLAT/rax-docs/README.md

 the cloned toolkit internals, and `.rax-docs/cache` contains temporary local data; these should not be committed, and are therefore in .gitignore.

-Once the toolkit is installed and committed to a project, anyone cloning the project will have the wrapper script, but be missing the cloned repository (see [Installing](Installing)).
-Based on the toolkit configuration stored in `.rax-docs`, the wrapper knows how to retrieve the right version of the toolkit to begin using immediately.
+After you install the toolkit and commit its files to your project, anyone can clone your project and use the toolkit to build it.
+They just have to run `./rax-docs get` to fetch the main toolkit files once on their local machine.
+Based on the toolkit configuration stored in `.rax-docs`, the wrapper knows how to retrieve the right version of the toolkit to begin using it immediately.

 Being stable while changing
 ---------------------------

 During installation, you can select a toolkit version.
-This allows for version pinning; the version you select will always be used for your project until a new version is explicitly installed.
+This allows for version pinning; the version you select is always used for your project until a new version is explicitly installed.

 The reason for this version pinning is simple: the toolkit can be updated with bugfixes and new features over time.
 If each change was automatically pulled in by every project using it, those projects could potentially break at any time, which would be frustrating for users.
-Having users manually update their toolkits ensures project stability, and the ability to verify upgrades at their own pace.
+Having users manually update their toolkits ensures project stability and the ability to verify upgrades at their own pace.

 The toolkit periodically notifies users of new versions to encourage upgrades.
 Release versions of the toolkit are indicated by annotated git tags.
 Annotating